alttester/AltTester-Unity-SDK/Docs/source/pages/get-started.md

 .. note::

-    If you have a custom build, check how you can build from the command line using the instructions in the :ref:`Advanced Usage<pages/advanced-usage:Build games from the command line>` section.
+    If you have a custom build, check how you can build from the command line using the instructions in the :ref:`Advanced Usage<pages/advanced-usage:Build apps from the command line>` section.

 .. note::